-NOW is the best time to travel to California and especially visit any of our National Parks.
+NOW is the best time to travel to California and visit National Parks and especially visit Yosemite National Park.
 California has been in a drought for a little over 6 years causing most of our reservoirs to be below 50% capacity.
 The past fall, winter and spring has brought on so much rain that most of Northern California is now drought free.
 Most of our reservoirs are now at full capacity and we are still struggling to keep up with all of the water in our rivers, lakes and waiting for the snow to melt in the mountains to fill these areas even more.
 So why is this important might you ask?
 This means that most of our natural waterfalls, rivers, lakes and national parks are luscious and filled with greenery, beautiful wildflowers and gorgeous full waterfalls.

 Well here are some of my favorite photos from my most recent trip and hopefully it inspires you to visit.

 What are some of your favorite National Parks to visit?
 Leave your comment below!

 DISCLAIMER: Oftentimes you will find that I’ve included links to certain hotels/tours/products/services.
 If you purchase anything through these links, I’ll receive a commission.
 It won’t cost you anything extra, but it will help keep this blog up and running.